programminghistorian/jekyll/lessons/extracting-keywords.md

 {% include figure.html src="../images/extracting-keywords-1.png" caption="Screenshot of the first forty entries in the dataset" %}

 Download the dataset and spend a couple of minutes looking at the types of information available.
 You should notice three columns of information.
-The first, 'name', contains the name of the graduate.
-The second: 'details', contains the biographical information known about that person.
+The first, 'Name', contains the name of the graduate.
+The second: 'Details', contains the biographical information known about that person.
 The final column, 'Matriculation Year', contains the year in which the person matriculated (began their studies).
 This final column was extracted from the details column in the pre-processing stage of this tutorial.
 The first two columns are as you would find them on the British History Online version of the *Alumni Oxonienses*.

 Most (but not all) of these bibliographic entries contain enough information to tell us what county the graduate came from.
 Notice that a large number of entries contain placenames that correspond to either major cities ('of London', in the first entry) or English counties ('of Middlesex' in entry 5 or 'of Wilts' - short for Wiltshire in entry 6).
 If you are not British you may not be familiar with these county names.
 You can find a list of [historic counties of England](http://en.wikipedia.org/wiki/Historic_counties_of_England) on Wikipedia.